 Bishops Knoll

-Bishops Knoll is a wonderful woodland with a hidden garden which once formed the grounds of a large late-nineteenth century manor house.
-In its heyday, the garden was landscaped into a series of terraces, with a sloping arboretum, orchards, lawns and paddocks and a network of ‘pleasure paths’ leading to gazebos, vine-covered walls and pergolas flanked by apple trees.
+Bishops Knoll Wood is a beautiful area of woodland with a hidden historic garden that once formed part of the grounds of a large late-19th-century manor house.
+In its heyday, the estate was landscaped into terraces with a sloping arboretum, orchards, lawns and paddocks, all linked by a network of ‘pleasure paths’ leading to gazebos, vine-covered walls and apple-tree-lined pergolas.

-There are no bins at Bishops Knoll, so please take your rubbish or dog bags with you to keep the woodland enjoyable for everyone else.
+There are no bins at Bishops Knoll, so please take all litter and dog waste home with you to help keep the woodland enjoyable for everyone.

 You could happily spend an hour here, or make it even longer by walking to Bennett’s Patch and White’s Paddock Nature Reserve or Old Sneed Park Nature Reserve.